Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.

 These units include:

 In theory lessons, students explore adolescent health issues and participate in learning experiences to enhance their personal development.
-Some of the issues include alcohol and drug use/misuse, sexual and mental health issues and healthy nutritional habits.
+Some of the focus areas include alcohol and other drugs, mental health and wellbeing, respectful relationships and food and nutrition.

 Years 9 and 10 Physical Education Elective